 "Until 2000, I had been working full time, first as Head of Special Needs in a comprehensive school, later as an Educational Psychologist and had learned to maximise my time.
 I also had two children and shopping and washing to cram in.
 I learned to work directly on the block with a rudimentary sketch eliminating the need to refine and trace designs.
 It was risky but fun and often involved some maneuvering to adjust unwanted marks.

 "Someone told me early on that no-one would take me seriously as an artist while I spent too much time on the SWE and other people, but in fact the opposite has been true.
-I have thoroughly enjoyed organising the exhibitions and helping newcomers to get involved and this year the V&A bought 67 of my wood engravings for the permanent collection.
+I have thoroughly enjoyed organising the exhibitions and helping newcomers to get involved and the V&A recently bought 67 of my wood engravings for the permanent collection.
 Their current exhibition Making an Impression includes a work of mine.
 I am very happy about that."

 More like this on the Blog...